I love the people who enter my little world online, and I always want to find ways to keep them in my world! That’s the beauty of a value ladder.

 Help Your Customers

 Fleshing out your value ladder also does wonders for ensuring your customers are supported.
 One thing I always try to remember is that if I don’t create more products to fulfill my dream customer’s needs, someone else will.
 And I don’t want my customers to have to find value somewhere else because I’m not offering it.
-Each tier should offer more.
+Each tier on your ladder should offer more.
 More time with you, more in-depth content, more community, more of the how, etc. You can work on creating more digital products, or different types of digital products along your ladder.
 As you create more rungs up the ladder, both you and your customers will benefit.

 One of the hardest parts of business is acquiring customers and making a sale.
-By building out your value ladder, you’re finding more ways to retain the customers you’ve already worked so hard to acquire.
+By building out your ladder, you’re finding more ways to retain the customers you’ve already worked so hard to acquire.
 Not only that, but they bought from you for a reason.
 Your avatar likes buying from you because they like you, you match their values, and they trust you.
 By creating more products, you’re making more money by retaining customers longer.
 For example, I love Brene Brown.
 I love her personality, her values, and everything she teaches.
 I need her to keep making podcasts, writing books, and doing talks so I can hang out on her value ladder forever!

 Do you have a value ladder for your business yet?